apache/cloudstack-www/src/pages/developers.md

-For detailed instructions see the link below: <a href="https://github.com/apache/cloudstack/blob/main/CONTRIBUTING.md" target="_blank">CloudStack Github Contribution Guidelines</a>.
+For detailed instructions see the link below: <a href="https://github.com/apache/cloudstack/blob/main/CONTRIBUTING.md" target="_blank">CloudStack GitHub Contribution Guidelines</a>.

 ### Submitting a patch

-While we encourage you to submit your contribution through GitHub pull requests, you can also attach a patch in a Github issue/ticket.
+While we encourage you to submit your contribution through GitHub pull requests, you can also attach a patch in a GitHub issue/ticket.
 For the purpose of these instructions, we'll assume that you already have a system with <a href="http://git-scm.com/" target="_blank">Git</a> and have found a bug to fix or have a feature that you'd like to submit, and you're willing to contribute